Violins For Sale

 Violin Shop for Greater Atlanta, GA and Beyond

-At Ronald Sachs Violins, with a number of shops in the areas surrounding Atlanta GA, in addition to Wilmington, NC and St. Petersburg, FL, we carry a prime selection of violins for sale and rent.
-We are also your source for violin repair and restoration.
-Every one of the violins we offer has been hand chosen and given a professional setup by our in-house violin experts, exceeding the highest standards in the industry.
+At Ronald Sachs Violins, with a number of shops in the areas surrounding Atlanta, GA, in addition St. Petersburg, FL, we carry a broad selection of new and old instruments.
+We are also your source for stringed instrument repair and restoration.
+Every violin we offer has been hand-chosen and given a professional setup by our in-house violin experts, exceeding the highest standards in the industry.
 We ensure every instrument in our inventory is set up for the easiest playability and vibrant sound projection.

 Our "Signature Setup" helps elevate your instrument to exceptional levels of sound and makes it as easy as possible to play.
-Our violin shop has a strong reputation for quality musical products and services in large part due to our setup process.
+Our violin shop has a strong reputation for quality musical products and services primarily due to our setup process.
 So, invest in a quality violin and purchase your next instrument at Ronald Sachs violins.

-We offer a high quality selection of violins for amateur and professional use.
-These include the Premium Model Violin, Signature Model Violin Outfit, Jay Haide L'Ancienne Model Violin, Deluxe Model Violin, and Antonio Strad Model Violin.
+We offer a high-quality selection of violins for amateur and professional use.
+These include our Premium Model Violin, Signature Model Violin Outfit, Jay Haide L'Ancienne Model Violin, Deluxe Model Violin, and Antonio Strad Model Violin.

 Optimizing Your Violin’s Performance

-To learn more about the violin repair, restoration, sales, and rental options we offer to our customers in the surrounding Atlanta, GA area, St. Petersburg FL, and Wilmington NC, give us a call today at 770-931-2440, or fill out our contact form and leave us a message.
+To learn more about the violin repair, restoration, sales, and rental options we offer to our customers in the surrounding Atlanta, GA area, and St. Petersburg, FL., give us a call today at 770-931-2440, or fill out our contact form and leave us a message.

 Frequently Asked Questions